Dulce de Leche Quemada

 This morning I made this new recipe for Dulce de Leche Quemada.

-I used pecans because they are native to Texas and Northern Mexico so it makes the burnt (quemada) milk and sugar candy more Tejano.
-You'll see that as the liquid mixture temperature rises slowly to F 234°, a series of complex molecular changes transforms the liquid into a burnt color, solid candy.
-Hmmmmmm!
+I used pecans because they are native to Texas and Northern Mexico so it makes the caramelized milk and sugar candy more Tejano.

 I think this is the recipe that I will use for the art show, “The Candy Shop.”
 (1)